Top 29 Japanese Fashion Trends In 2022

 Time to put aside your bombers, fuzzy faux-fur toppers, and so forth and get to the core of this year’s main trends repertoire: patent leather jackets.

-Patent leather jackets always had a sleek and expensive look that anyone can score, no matter how tight their budget is.
+Patent leather jackets always have a sleek and expensive look that anyone could score, no matter how tight the budget is.

 27/29